 The increase in Other Operating Expenses was driven by high inflation, particularly in utilities and food costs, and an increase in expenditure on maintenance of the College estate.
-Staff Costs and Depreciation both showed a small increase on the prior year, and interest increased as a result of a higher rate of interest on the College's floating-rate borrowing.
+Staff Costs and Depreciation both showed a small increase on the prior year, and interest increased as a result of a higher drawn balance and a higher rate of interest on the College's floating-rate borrowing.